mingdong-li/mingdong-li.github.io/_pages/about.md

 I am a final-year Ph.D. candidate in Individualized Interdisciplinary Program (Robotics and Autonomous Systems) at <a href="https://ais.hkust.edu.hk/">Academy of Interdisciplinary Studies (AIS)</a> of Hong Kong University of Science and Technology (**HKUST**), supervised by <a href="https://facultyprofiles.hkust.edu.hk/profiles.php?profile=yiwen-wang-eewangyw">Prof. Yiwen Wang</a> (<a href="https://bmi.hkust.edu.hk/">CCEL in HKUST</a>).
 Before joining HKUST,  I received my M.Eng (**Zhejiang Univ.** 2021) and B.Eng (**Tongji Univ.** 2018) in Mechanical Engineering.

-My research interest lies in **brain-machine Interface**, **NeuroAI** and **Cognitive Analysis**.
-Now I focus on point processes modeling (spiking activity) for understanding neural populations in Brain-machine Interfaces.
-And I also did some work on brain-inspired intelligence for product design.
+My research interest lies in **Brain-machine Interface**, **NeuroAI** and **Cognitive Analysis**.
+Now I focus on point processes modeling (spiking activity) for understanding neural populations coding in Brain-machine Interfaces.
+And I also did some work on brain-inspired intelligence and cognitive analysis.
 I am broadly interested in
-1. Developing interpretable models to understand how neurons organize to represent, process, and transmit information
+1. Developing interpretable models to understand how neurons represent, process, and transmit information
-2. Creating brain-inspired machine intelligence frameworks to bridge the gap between artificial neural networks and biological neural networks.
+2. Establishing brain-inspired machine intelligence frameworks bridging artificial neural networks and biological neural networks.
 3. Exploring applications in wearable computing, mental health, and robotics learning, etc.